 Confidential Information.
-Enron and Argus agree that the existence of this Agreement and all information (whether provided in writing, orally or in any other format) disclosed by either of them to the other during the negotiation of this Agreement or to be disclosed during the Term of this Agreement (including, without limitation, business plans, product ideas, marketing concepts, financial information and projections) shall constitute "Confidential Information"; provided, however that Confidential Information shall not include information (i) that is or becomes publicly known through no wrongful act of either party (or any of its employees), (ii) that has been approved for release by written authorization of the originating party, (iii) that has been disclosed pursuant to a requirement of a government agency or law or by a court of law, or (iv) that is known to such party at the time of disclosure or is thereafter acquired from a source other than the party disclosing such information.
+Enron and Kase agree that the existence of this Agreement and all information (whether provided in writing, orally or in any other format) disclosed by either of them to the other during the negotiation of this Agreement or to be disclosed during the Term of this Agreement (including, without limitation, business plans, product ideas, marketing concepts, financial information and projections) shall constitute "Confidential Information"; provided, however that Confidential Information shall not include information (i) that is or becomes publicly known through no wrongful act of either party (or any of its employees), (ii) that has been approved for release by written authorization of the originating party, (iii) that has been disclosed pursuant to a requirement of a government agency or law or by a court of law, or (iv) that is known to such party at the time of disclosure or is thereafter acquired from a source other than the party disclosing such information.
 During the Term, and at all times thereafter, the party to whom Confidential Information has been imparted shall maintain such information as confidential and shall not disclose or permit the same to be disclosed to any other persons or entity.
 Each party shall take all reasonable steps to minimize the risks of disclosure of Confidential Information.
 Each of the parties further agree that the unauthorized disclosure by it of Confidential Information received from the other shall cause irreparable harm and significant injury to the other which may be difficult to ascertain.
 Accordingly, each party agrees that the other shall be entitled to equitable relief, including, without limitation, an immediate injunction enjoining any breach by it of this Section 10, in addition to all other remedies available to such party at law or in equity.
-The parties agree that this Section 10 shall survive the termination or expiration of this Agreement for a period of two (2) years.
+The parties agree that this Section 8 shall survive the termination or expiration of this Agreement for a period of two (2) years.

 Representations, Warranties and Covenants.